 Even though I tend to love gadgets and new technical advances, the wisest proactive approach for my business is to focus on essential tools.
 There are essential tools I’ve found that will minimize downtime, head off potential problems and move my business ahead on solid ground.
 These tools are in addition to current websites and tech help on the back end.
 That is a given.
 For specific details and links to tools I currently use, see https://goalsforyourlife.com/resources/

 TOOL ONE to be Proactive: Email Newsletter-List platform.
 I have changed platforms a couple times throughout the years, but every one I choose has the capabilities of importing and exporting an email list and inserting tags and categories.
 I also choose one with automation so I can schedule it in advance.
 There are many to choose from.
 I personally like including some graphics but know that some get higher open rates with no graphics in the actual email.
 At the minimum, you need some sort of platform.

 TOOL THREE to be Proactive: Graphic Design Tool.
 This is a must, even if you normally don’t do your own design.
-Part of good management is the ability to understand the task that needs to be done and provide the resources to be able to complete it successfully.
+Part of good management is the ability to understand how to do the task that needs to be done and provide the resources and direction to be able to complete it successfully.
 Find something easy to use.
 Many of these tools are completely free.

 TOOL FIVE to be Proactive: Video and MP3 transcription tool.
-If you are using keywords, which you should, including the video or sound script using those keywords will give you higher search volume.
-Many of these tools still take editing, but come in handy with longer interviews that are not scripted.
+If you are using keywords to increase traffic from seaches, which you should, including the video or sound script using those keywords will give you higher search volume.
+Many of these tools still take editing but come in handy with longer interviews that are not scripted.

 There are many more tools and gadgets popping up daily, but these are some that I use the most.
 As much as I’d love to offload as much as possible to an assistant, I’m very hands-on with many of these tools, especially at the beginning of projects.
 This helps me to manage any outside work most-effectively and accurately.
 I hope you find something that will help you as well!